 The templates you create should reflect your team’s reporting needs as well as those of your clients and other stakeholders.
 However, most agencies expect content marketing to:

 - Build brand awareness and thought leadership

-Your clients will want to know things like traffic quantity, growth, sources, and activity.
-Most of these metrics are foundational to Google Analytics, which can be confusing.
-So, you’ll want to create an accessible report on traffic.
+However, GA’s reports can be confusing.
+You’ll want to create an accessible report on traffic.
 The template should include:

 - Total traffic for the month and month-over-month comparisons